greggcorp/Greggcorp/_posts/2023-01-28-where-should-research-report.md

 1. Is the person who research rolls up to empowering research?
 2. And is that person mandating that research is a key part of the decision making process?

 I say this based on experience.
 I’ve reported to VPs of design and product, a head of user experience, COOs, CPOs, and a chief data scientist.
-Where I reported far less important than whether the person I rolled up to could support research, and whether they could work cross-functionally to create the space for research to inform and support decision making.
+Where I reported was far less important than whether the person I rolled up to could support research, and whether they could work cross-functionally to create the space for research to inform and support decision making.

 The argument for research reporting into design is the same as if research reported into any other part of the company: if research is valued and empowered, it’s in a good spot.